Abstract

 Migrants and prevailing infectious diseases have become a more complex global challenge in the twenty-first century.
-Migration is a multi-faceted socio cultural phenomenon that impact has increased dramatically in the field of health and epidemic diseases.
-The global mobility of a person is a fundamental dynamic in the emergence of infectious diseases such as Coronavirus, TB, HIV /AIDS, Malaria, SARS and Ebola.
+Migration is a multi-faceted sociocultural phenomenon that impact has increased dramatically in the field of health and epidemic diseases.
+The global mobility of a person is a fundamental dynamic in the emergence of infectious diseases such as Coronavirus, TB, HIV / AIDS, Malaria, SARS and Ebola.
 Population mobility and growing circulatation of migrats poses global health security challenges.
 The comprehensive health policy is a base for combating infectious diseases at global level.
 The prime aim of this paper is to capture the gaps to manage health problems which are associated with migrants.
 So, this study shows, how surveillance, monitoring, early warning can combat the serious health threats of migrants.
 The preparedness, planning and coordination policies, can tackle the emergency in large occurrence of infectious diseases mainly COVID-19.

 Migrants, Infectious Diseases, Surveillance, Health Security, Monitoring, Early Warning COVID-19